RinDataz/RinDataz/README.md

 ## About Me

-- 🌱 I’m currently learning Machine Learning and Data Engineering
+I am a Data Science student at the University of Jeddah, currently focusing on Machine Learning and Data Engineering.
-- 👯 I’m looking to collaborate on ML and Data Science projects
-- 💬 Ask me about Data!
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/renad-hassan-dataz/)

 ## My Skills